List, Aggregate, and Designated Initialization

 List Initialization with Functions

-Similar shortcuts are available when constructing an object to immediately return it.
+Similar shortcuts are available when constructing an object to return immediately.
 In scenarios like this, we need to provide a list of constructor arguments.

 The compiler knows what type we’re constructing - it will be the return type of the function: